-Design & Technology is a broad term used to describe a wide range of subjects.
-At KSGS pupils experience, food, resistant materials, Computer Aided Design, Computer Aided Manufacture and graphics.
+In Design & Technology at KSGS pupils experience a range of resistant materials, Computer Aided Design, Computer Aided Manufacture and Graphics.

 The subject of design and technology enables pupils to develop a wide range of skills.
-These skills include problem solving, creativity, independent learning, innovation, presentation, ICT and making skills.
-All these skills are an excellent preparation for the world of work and further study.
+These skills include problem solving, creativity, independent learning, innovation, presentation, ICT and manufacturing skills.
+All these skills develop a basic understanding and awareness of the modern technology, which we use and the wider social implications which we have as consumers of products.
+It is also an excellent preparation for the world of work and further study.

-The experiences, which the subject gives to students, are unique and allow the students to apply their knowledge qualities and skills in problem solving and evaluation.
-Students are encouraged to use Knowledge gained throughout the schools’ curriculum.
+The experiences, which the subject gives to students, are unique and allow the students to apply their knowledge and skills in variety of problem solving and evaluation situations.
+Students are encouraged to use knowledge gained throughout the schools’ curriculum.

 All students are assessed through a variety of assessment procedures and given a grade 1 to 9 in line with the new GCSE assessment grades.
-Assessments are made after each project is completed.
+Full assessments are made after each project is completed.

 Assessment procedures are:

-- Work completed in booklets through a Design, Make and Evaluating criteria
+- Design outcomes are through a Design, Make and Evaluating criteria.